tot-ra/telepathy/README.md

 });
 ```

-Recorded rule is saved into a json file under `/tests/contract/my-producers/php-app.json` as php-app is the producer.
+Recorded rule is saved into a json file under `/test/contract/my-producers/php-app/contract.json` as php-app is the producer.

 ### Implementing a rule in producer side
+- Producer **must** have a copy of the contract in his repo, for example in `/test/contract/my-consumers/monograph/contract.json`
+- Producer **must** have a git hook to compare contract files with his consumers that would prevent development if contracts are out of sync
-- Producer should use `className` and `testName` as unique identifiers to create tests with same file/function structure.
+- Producer **must** implement tests, using info from contract rules like `className` and `testName` as unique identifiers to create tests with same file/method structure
-- Test on producer side may use `input` and `expect` as data in the test code
+- Test on producer side **may** use `input` and `expect` as data in the test code